Boating Alcohol Laws in Michigan: What You Need to Know

 - There is a zero-tolerance policy for boat operators under the age of 21.
 If these boaters are found with any amount of alcohol in their system, they can be charged with a misdemeanor.
 The charges can be more serious if they are involved in an accident where someone is injured.

-- Boat drivers who refuse to take a sobriety test after being stopped by law enforcement will be banned from operating a boat for one year.
+- Boat drivers who refuse to take a sobriety test after being stopped by law enforcement may be banned from operating a boat for one year.

-- Drivers who operate a boat while intoxicated with a passenger 16 years old or younger on board will be subject to a misdemeanor violation.
+- Drivers who operate a boat while violating boating alcohol laws with a passenger 16 years old or younger on board may be subject to a misdemeanor violation.

 - Boat owners may not allow another person who is under the influence of drugs or alcohol to operate their boat.